intjelic/python-sfml/doc/source/api/audio.rst

    of loading it entirely, you avoid saturating the memory and have almost no loading delay.

-   Apart from that, an :class:`sfml.audio.Music` has almost the same features as the :class:`sfml.audio.SoundBuffer` / :class:`sfml.audio.Sound` pair: you can play/pause/stop it, request its parameters (channels, sample rate), change the way it is played (pitch, volume, 3D position, ...), etc.
+   Apart from that, an :class:`Music` has almost the same features as the :class:`SoundBuffer` / :class:`Sound` pair: you can play/pause/stop it, request its parameters (channels, sample rate), change the way it is played (pitch, volume, 3D position, ...), etc.

    As a sound stream, a music is played in its own thread in order not to block the rest of the program.
-This means that you can leave the music alone after calling :func:`play`, it will manage itself very well.
+This means that you can leave the music alone after calling :meth:`play`, it will manage itself very well.

       Usage example::

          # declare a new music
-         music = sfml.audio.Music()
+         music = sf.Music()

-         try: music = sfml.audio.Music.open_from_file("music.ogg")
+         try: music = sf.Music.from_file("music.ogg")
          except IOError: exit(1)

          # change some parameters